AaronNovakDev/Healthapp_T1A3/assignemnt.md

 - steps to install the application.

 To install the application you wont require any additional software apart from having windows, linux or apple OS installed.
-The item has been converted to a script, so all you will need to do it double click it and it will open into a terminal app.
+The item has been converted to a terminal application, so all you will need to do it double click it and it will open into a terminal app.
 Most modern laptops and computers have some version of a terminal app installed on the standard operating system software.

 - any dependencies required by the application to operate.

-The only one you will need is a computer with an operating system
+The will require Ruby to be installed.

 - any system/hardware requirements

 Minimum specs to run a command line app, are the most basic of computers.
 A PC or Laptop > 2000.

-SLIDE DECK FOR FRIDAY!!!

-No.	Slides must include…	You must explain…
-R11	An overview of your Terminal application	The main features and overall structure of your app R12	An overview of your code	- An explanation of the important parts of your code

-Hey every one, This is my terminal App.
-I have created a general health app, which will be upgraded as i go.
-For now it will allow a user to add themselves.
-It will alow them to enter in the items they would like to remember to take on a daily basis.
-It can be anything they would like.
+A keyboard.